prosimpleee/data_engineering_/dw_architecture/README.md

 # DWH Architecture

 Data Warehouse is primarily optimized for reporting and analytics.
 Between staging and business layer we can use ODS layer.
-For ODS layer is convenient to use to check the data received in staging, as a rule, the check is performed by the number of rows.
+ODS layer is convenient to use to check the data received in staging, as a rule, the check is performed by the number of rows.

 ## What problems may arise if we start writing analytical queries and building reports based on OLTP?